 Kathleen Poston, MD, MS

-Dr. Poston is Associate Professor of Neurology & Neurological Sciences and (by courtesy) Neurosurgery in the Stanford University School of Medicine.
+Dr. Poston is the Edward F. and Irene Thiele Pimley Professor of Neurology and the Neurological Sciences and Professor, by courtesy, of Neurosurgery in the Stanford University School of Medicine.
 She has subspecialty training in engineering, clinical movement disorders (formal fellowship) and dementia, as part of her NIH Career Development Award.
 She was the Principal Investigator for one of the Projects within the Stanford inaugural P50 ADRC and has been the Principal Investigator for multiple Michael J. Fox foundation awards, all studying cognition and dementia in patients with Lewy Body-spectrum diseases.
 She is also the Co-Director for the Stanford Lewy Body Dementia Research Center of Excellence.

 Kaci Fairchild, PhD, ABPP